armory/docs/content/en/scale-agent/release-notes/agent-service/agent-service-v-1-0-43.md

 ---

 Fixes:
-- The ability to override default boolean properties with a false value
+- fixes a problem with the ability to override default boolean properties with a false value.